ThomasLee03/Academic-Website/README.md

 - Generate preliminary visualizations of corrupted and restored images.

 ### Week 4 (10/22 - 10/28)
-- Implement matrix factorization for imputation.
+- Implement total variation in-painting for imputation.
 - Continue refining visualizations and collect initial results.

 ### Week 5 (10/29 - 11/4)
-- Implement autoencoder-based imputation.
 - Prepare for the midterm report and presentation.

 ### Midterm Report (Due 11/5)